julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

             }
         }

-        // Return s in reverse order (right from left) return buffer.reverse().toString();
+        // Return the result in reverse order (right from left) return buffer.reverse().toString();
+    }

 }

 ```

 **1.1.11: Write a code fragment that prints the contents of a two-dimensional boolean array, using * to represent true and a space to represent false.